imgdrive/SoftModalMessageBox/README.md

 # SoftModalMessageBox - Change text on Messagebox buttons
-When developing ImgDrive, we need to change text on MessageBox buttons, but MessageBox doesn't export the related interface to the outside world.
+When developing ImgDrive, we need to change text on MessageBox buttons, but MessageBox doesn't export related interface.
 We spent some time to reverse analyze user32.dll and successfully achieved our goal.

 ![image](https://github.com/dvdforge/SoftModalMessageBox/assets/19568093/8eee67ba-210f-4550-8884-fcfb079ee570)

 ## Usage
-To customize the button text, you need to call the undocumented SoftModalMessageBox interface in user32.dll.
+To customize the button text, need to call the undocumented SoftModalMessageBox function in user32.dll.
 ``` c++
 #include "SoftModalMessageBox.h"